Updated on May 3, 2022

 When to See an Ophthalmologist

 There are several instances in which you would want to see an ophthalmologist.
-Most people begin with a visit to the optometrist who then refers them to an ophthalmologist due to advanced eye health needs.
+Most people begin with a visit to the optometrist, who then refers them to an ophthalmologist due to advanced eye health needs.

 Some of these include:

 • Glaucoma.
-An eye disease characterized by damage to the optic nerve.
+An eye disease characterized by damage to the optic nerve

 • Diabetic retinopathy.
-A degenerative complication of diabetes that can lead to blindness.
+A degenerative complication of diabetes that can lead to blindness

 • Strabismus.
-A condition that causes an eye turn and requires corrective lenses or surgery to treat.
+A condition that causes an eye turn and requires corrective lenses or surgery to treat

 • Ptosis.
-This eye condition refers to weakened muscles that cause the eyelids to droop and block vision.
+This eye condition refers to weakened muscles that cause the eyelids to droop and block vision

 • Pterygium.
-A condition that leads to fleshy growth on the front of the eye (over the conjunctiva) and may cause obstructed vision.
+A condition that leads to fleshy growth on the front of the eye (over the conjunctiva) and may cause obstructed vision

 • Persistent styes.
-Recurrent stye development that is uncomfortable and unsightly and requires professional excision.
+Recurrent stye development that is uncomfortable and unsightly and requires professional excision

-Opticians work with eye doctors to ensure patients get the best possible eyewear based on their prescription.
+Opticians work with eye doctors to ensure patients get the best eyewear based on their prescription.
 Many vision clinics have opticians on staff.
-Opticians provide routine care, adjustment, and refills of eyeglasses and contact lenses.
-They are not doctors, but they can answer general eye care questions.

 • Receive and refill eyeglass and contact lens prescriptions

-• Measure, fit, and adjust glasses frames
+• Measure, fit, and adjust eyeglasses frames

 • Help people choose frames, contacts, and other eyewear accessories